apache/spark/BREEZE.rst

           Default: both

-  --backports

-          Prepares backport providers rather than regular ones.

   -S, --version-suffix-for-pypi SUFFIX
-          Adds optional suffix to the version in the generated backport package.
+          Adds optional suffix to the version in the generated provider package.
 It can be used to generate rc1/rc2 ... versions of the packages to be uploaded to PyPI.

   -N, --version-suffix-for-svn SUFFIX